charleymroberts/vx-website/README.md

 No problems found on the Jigsaw W3C CSS checker [https://jigsaw.w3.org/css-validator/](https://jigsaw.w3.org/css-validator/)

-100% acessibility score on Lighthouse (in browser DevTools) for desktop and mobile versions of the site
+100% acessibility score on Lighthouse (in browser DevTools) for desktop and mobile versions of the site.

+All internal links and hyperlinks have been checked and found to be working correctly.

 ### Bugs

+One thing I had difficulty with was making iframes display properly on smaller screen sizes.
+They did not appear to respond to any attempts to automatically resize them (such as sizing in rems or implementing a `max-width` of 100%), it seemed they needed to be given fixed heights and widths in pixels.
+At one point the overflow content from one of the iframes made the footer appear partway up the page when viewed on phone screems.
+I worked around this by selecting a manual size for the iframe that fitted onto all phone screens tested, including smaller ones, although it would display as a slightly different proportion of different sized phone screens.

 ---
 ## Deployment

-(Description of the process goes here)

-('Technologies used?')
+I deployed the site using GitHub Pages.

 ---
 ## Credits